aspose-html/aspose-html-reference-tutorials/html/english/java/configuring-environment/use-message-handlers/_index.md

 ---
-title: Use Message Handlers in Aspose.HTML for Java
+title: "How to Convert HTML to PNG and Use Message Handlers in Aspose.HTML for Java"
 linktitle: Use Message Handlers in Aspose.HTML
 second_title: Java HTML Processing with Aspose.HTML
-description: Learn how to use message handlers in Aspose.HTML for Java to handle missing images and other network operations effectively.
+description: "Learn how to convert HTML to PNG with Aspose.HTML for Java while handling broken links and catching missing resources using custom message handlers."
 weight: 12
 url: /java/configuring-environment/use-message-handlers/
+date: 2025-12-08
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Use Message Handlers in Aspose.HTML for Java
+# Convert HTML to PNG with Aspose.HTML for Java – Using Message Handlers

 ## Introduction
-In this tutorial, we'll walk you through a practical example of using message handlers in Aspose.HTML for Java.
-We’ll prepare a simple HTML document that references a missing image and demonstrate how to catch and handle the error using a custom message handler.
-Whether you're new to Aspose.HTML or looking to expand your skills, this guide will give you the insights you need to manage network operations effectively.
+In this tutorial you’ll learn **how to convert HTML to PNG** using Aspose.HTML for Java and, at the same time, how to **handle broken links** or missing resources with a custom message handler.
+We'll walk through creating a simple HTML file, writing it to disk, loading it, and catching any network errors—perfect for developers who need reliable **html to image conversion** in production‑grade Java applications.

+## Quick Answers
+- **What does the tutorial cover?** Converting HTML to PNG and handling missing resources with a message handler.
+- **Which library is used?** Aspose.HTML for Java.
+- **Do I need a license?** A temporary license is recommended for trial builds.
+- **Can I write the HTML file from Java?** Yes – see the “write html file java” step.
+- **Will the handler catch broken links?** Absolutely; it logs any non‑200 responses.

+## What is a Message Handler in Aspose.HTML?
+A message handler is a hook into the network stack that lets you **catch missing resources** (like a broken image URL) before they cause an exception.
+By inspecting the response status code, you can log, replace, or retry the request—giving you full control over network operations.

+## Why Convert HTML to PNG?
+Converting HTML to an image is useful for generating thumbnails, email previews, or PDF‑like snapshots when you don’t need a full PDF conversion.
+Aspose.HTML provides a fast, server‑side **html to image conversion** engine that works without a browser.

 ## Prerequisites
-Before we dive into the step-by-step guide, let's make sure you have everything you need:
-1. Java Development Kit (JDK): Ensure that you have JDK installed on your system.
-You can download it from the [Oracle website](https://www.oracle.com/java/technologies/javase-downloads.html).
+1. **Java Development Kit (JDK)** – download from the [Oracle website](https://www.oracle.com/java/technologies/javase-downloads.html).
-2. Aspose.HTML for Java: You’ll need to have Aspose.HTML for Java installed.
-You can download it from the [Aspose releases page](https://releases.aspose.com/html/java/).
+2. **Aspose.HTML for Java** – obtain the latest JARs from the [Aspose releases page](https://releases.aspose.com/html/java/).
-3. IDE: Use your favorite Java Integrated Development Environment (IDE) like IntelliJ IDEA, Eclipse, or NetBeans.
+3. **IDE** – IntelliJ IDEA, Eclipse, or NetBeans.
-4. Basic Knowledge of Java: Familiarity with Java programming is essential to follow this tutorial effectively.
-5. Temporary License: If you're using the trial version of Aspose.HTML, consider obtaining a [temporary license](https://purchase.aspose.com/temporary-license/) to avoid any limitations during development.
+4. **Basic Java knowledge** – you should be comfortable with try‑with‑resources and object disposal.
+5. **Temporary license** (optional) – avoid trial limitations via a [temporary license](https://purchase.aspose.com/temporary-license/).

 ## Import Packages
-Before we begin, make sure you have the necessary packages imported into your Java project.
-Below are the essential imports you’ll need:
+Before we begin, import the required Java classes:

 ```java
 import java.io.IOException;
 ```

-These imports will give you access to the classes and methods required for handling network operations, creating HTML documents, and performing the HTML-to-PNG conversion.
+These imports give us access to file I/O and the Aspose.HTML networking APIs.

-## Step 1: Prepare the HTML Code
+## Step 1: Write the HTML File (write html file java)
-The first thing we need is a simple HTML code that references an image file.
-We’ll deliberately reference an image that doesn’t exist to trigger the error handling mechanism.
+First, create a tiny HTML snippet that references an image that **does not exist**.
+This will let us test the handler.

 ```java
 String code = "<img src='missing.jpg'>";
 ```

-This code snippet creates an HTML element that tries to load an image named `missing.jpg`.
-Since this image file doesn’t exist, it will trigger an error during the document loading process.
-## Step 2: Write the HTML Code to a File
+## Step 2: Persist the HTML to Disk
-Next, we need to write this HTML code to a file that we can load later.
+Save the snippet to a file called `document.html`.
+This file will later be loaded with the Aspose.HTML engine.

 ```java
 try (java.io.FileWriter fileWriter = new java.io.FileWriter("document.html")) {
     fileWriter.write(code);
 }
 ```

-Here, we use a `FileWriter` to write our HTML code to a file named `document.html`.
-This file will be used to create an HTML document in the following steps.
-## Step 3: Create a Custom Message Handler
+## Step 3: Create a Custom Message Handler (catch missing resource)
-Now, let’s create a custom message handler to handle the missing image scenario.
-The message handler will check the status code of the response and print a message if the file isn’t found.
+Now we define a handler that checks the HTTP status code.
+If it isn’t `200`, we log a friendly message.

 ```java
 com.aspose.html.net.MessageHandler handler = new com.aspose.html.net.MessageHandler() {
     @Override